Tumors of the stomach

+Types

-There are two distinct types of tumors: Benign and Malignant.
+There are two distinct types of tumors: benign and malignant.
 Both types of tumors share a number of general characteristics, the broadest being that they are an abnormal proliferation of cells.
 The main difference between the two types is what happens once the tumor has started growing.
 In a benign tumor, the proliferated cells stay in one location where they do not impact or spread to other surrounding tissues.
 Malignant tumors, on the other hand, are capable of spreading throughout the entire body, causing new tumors to appear.
 This process is called metastasis, and is a hallmark of cancerous tumors.

-Typical Cell Growth
+Typical cell growth

 Generally speaking, all cells grow and divide in order to help the organism grow larger, or to replace dead or damaged cells.
 Depending on the type of cell, they either go through mitosis or meiosis, creating diploid or haploid daughter cells, respectively.
 In cells that complete mitosis, after they divide, they enter a phase called interphase.
 Interphase is the longest part of the cell cycle and is composed of G1, S, and G2 phases.
 During this time, the cell completes a series of growth, DNA replication, and more growth to ensure they are ready to divide again eventually.

 In order to make sure that this cycle runs smoothly, there are a series of checkpoints that the cell reaches to ensure that DNA replication has been completed correctly and that the cell is of correct size.
 These checkpoints include an un-replicated DNA checkpoint, a spindle assembly checkpoint, a chromosome-segregation checkpoint, and various DNA damage checkpoints.
 Table 1 below describes different cell cycle checkpoints and their various purposes.

 In mammalian organisms, the cell cycle is regulated through interactions of cyclin-dependent kinases (CDKs) and cyclins.
 CDKs are always present in the cell, while cyclins are in a constant cycle of degradation and synthesis.
 Although CDKs are always present in a cell, their natural state is in the inactive form, which is where the cyclins come into play.
 In a normal cell, each phase of the cell cycle will produce unique types of cyclins which bind to specific cyclin-dependent kinases at each checkpoint.
 Once they are bound, the complex is now activated and the CDK is able to proceed with phosphorylation.

 Checkpoints that monitor for DNA damage are regulated in a slightly different manner.
 They still involve the use of cyclins and CDKs, but they also involve the use of a transcription factor called p53, a crucial part of cell cycle regulation.
 In a cell where everything has proceeded normally, p53 will be degraded and have essentially no function.
 If, however, there is any damage, p53 will become stabilized, allowing it to bind to the damaged DNA.
 In this case, the cell cycle will halt long enough for the damage to be repaired, or if the damage is severe enough, the cell will undergo apoptosis.